A Survey on Semantic Communications in Internet of Vehicles: Challenges and Future Research Directions

 To address these challenges, future research can explore multidimensional approaches by integrating cutting-edge technologies.
-On one hand, incorporating AI large models can leverage their powerful natural language processing and knowledge understanding capabilities to deeply analyze and integrate heterogeneous traffic data, efficiently constructing knowledge graphs.
-The continuous learning capabilities of large models can also facilitate real-time updates to the knowledge base, enabling it to promptly capture changes in the traffic environment.
+On the one hand, incorporating AI large models can leverage their powerful natural language processing and knowledge understanding capabilities to deeply analyze and integrate heterogeneous traffic data, efficiently constructing knowledge graphs.
+The continuous learning capabilities of large models can also facilitate real-time updates to the knowledge base, enabling them to promptly capture changes in the traffic environment.
 On the other hand, federated learning can be employed to enable collaborative training of distributed data while preserving data privacy, thereby enriching the knowledge base and enhancing its generalizability.
 Additionally, blockchain technology can be introduced to ensure the security and consistency of the updating process.
 By leveraging its tamper-proof and decentralized characteristics, blockchain can record update operations, ensuring reliable knowledge transmission.
-These combined efforts can drive the advancement of knowledge base technologies in IoV.
+These combined efforts can drive the advancement of knowledge base technologies in the IoV.In addition, the uncertainty of user behavior brings additional challenges to the update of the knowledge base.
+Users' personalized needs and behavior patterns change over time, which requires the system to be able to continuously learn and adapt to these changes to ensure that the relevant information in the knowledge base can reflect users' latest preferences and demands.